 Project Aim/s

-To establish and evaluate a web-based cancer shared care plan that supports long term integrated care of cancer patients for colorectal, breast and lung cancers.
+To establish and evaluate a web-based interactive cancer shared care plan that supports long term integrated care of cancer patients for colorectal and breast cancers.

 Project Design and Method

-Pilot evaluation studies of shared e-care planning for the follow-up care of colorectal, breast and lung cancers are being conducted between Cancer Service specialists, GPs and patients in the South Eastern Sydney Local Health District.
+These studies are being conducted between Cancer Service specialists, GPs and patients in the South Eastern Sydney Local Health District.

-The intervention is a model of shared care that uses an e-care plan for sharing the tasks and responsibilities and for communicating results and monitoring care between the care team, including the patient.
+The intervention for the colorectal and breast cancer studies is a model of shared care that uses an e-care plan for sharing the tasks and responsibilities and for communicating results and monitoring care between the care team, including the patient.
 The e-care plan is integrated with GP clinical information systems.

 Publication